© Public Domain

-The Three Pillars of the BIOFUND Strategic Plan
+The Four Pillars of the BIOFUND Strategic Plan

 The BIOFUND Strategic Plan, drawn up in a broadly participatory process which involved several ministries, the conservation community and cooperation partners defines clearly the main directions of BIOFUND’s activities in the three pillars mentioned above.

 In the first phase of its life, up to 2015, all the efforts of BIOFUND were directed at its internal organisation in order to achieve its first strategic objective.

 In effect, the first step was to acquire the necessary technical capacity and the institutional solidity to allow the Foundation to carry out correctly the functions of a CTF.
 The positive assessment of BIOFUND, at the end of this phase, led the various partners to sign the financial agreements which allowed the constitution of the endowment.

 In the second phase, which we called the Pilot Phase (2016), the main activity was to test and adjust all the normative and action instruments before starting the regular financing of the national parks and reserves, in compliance of the 2nd strategic objective.
 Despite this main focus, efforts were also made in the area of environmental awareness (Strategic Objective no. 3).

 In the current phase, the Phase of Full Functioning, the development of the Foundation, the expansion of its means of intervention and specific actions aimed at this have allowed attainment of the third strategic objective, alongside the consolidation of the first two objectives.